 What is Shawarma?

 Shawarma (also spelled shaurma, shoarma, shwarma, and shawirma) is a Middle Eastern dish made by roasting a cone of meat on a vertical spit.
 To serve, the meat is shaved off the cone and wrapped in flatbread.

-Full disclosure, since I don’t have a roasting spit in my kitchen (and I’m guessing you don’t either), we’ll be cooking our shawarma meat on the stove top, so it’s not technically real shawarma, but it is real good.
+Full disclosure, since I don’t have a roasting spit in my kitchen (and I’m guessing you don’t either), we’ll be cooking our shawarma meat on the stovetop, so it’s not technically authentic shawarma, but it is authentically good.

 How to Make Chicken Shawarma

 - Marinate the chicken thighs.
 Give the thighs at least 30 minutes in the marinade but no more than 2 hours as the acids in the marinade can start to make chicken a little mushy if it sits too long.

 - In a large skillet, cook the marinated chicken until brown and beautiful.